elayneruane1/BoTest/README.md

 # BoTest

+Quality of conversational agents is important as users have high expectations.
+Consequently, poor interactions may lead to the user abandoning the system.
+In this project, we propose a framework to test the quality of conversational agents.
+Our solution transforms working input that the conversational agent accurately recognises to generate divergent input examples that introduce complexity and stress the agent.
+As the divergent inputs are based on known utterances for which we have the `normal' outputs, we can assess how robust the conversational agent is to variations in the input.

-Please see an introductory video to this project here:
+-* Please see an introductory video to this project here:
 [![BoTest Video](https://img.youtube.com/vi/3jU-Or0fztc/0.jpg)](https://youtu.be/3jU-Or0fztc)